rhyslwells/Data-Archive/content/standardised/Data Engineering.md

 With that said more programmatic skills are needed similar to software engineering. **The emerging language at the moment is [Python](term/python.md)** which is used in engineering with tools alike [[Apache Airflow]], [dagster](dagster.md), [[Prefect]] as well as data science with powerful libraries.

 As a data engineer, you use mainly [SQL](term/sql.md) for almost everything except when using external data from an API.
-Here you'd use [ELT](term/elt.md) tools or write some [[data pipelines]] with the tools mentioned above.
+Here you'd use [ELT](term/elt.md) tools or write some [[Data Pipeline]] with the tools mentioned above.